-Amazon Sponsored Products ads appear at the top and bottom of the search results pages, within organic results, and on the carousel on product detail pages.
+Amazon Sponsored Products ads appear in a variety of locations.
+They can appear at the top and bottom of the search results pages, within organic results, and more.
+Let’s take a look at each:

-Sponsored Products impact a seller’s overall Marketplace presence by:
+Sponsored Products impact your brand’s overall Amazon marketplace presence by:

 - Accelerating growth of newer or low-exposure ASINs